Ruch Chorzów: History

 In 2017, it was decided that for the first time in the history of Polish football, in accordance with the Restructuring Law, SA will initiate an accelerated arrangement procedure aimed at agreeing the terms of debt repayment with creditors.
 These proceedings were opened before the Katowice District Court on 23 June 2017.
 In these proceedings all 255 creditors were offered to reduce the debt, spread it into installments or convert the debt into club shares.
 On 30 November 2017 creditors gathered in court to decide whether or not to accept the offer.
 The majority agreed and the agreement was adopted, ultimately the agreement became final on 13 March 2018.
 According to the provisions of the agreement, Ruch is to repay PLN 8 million złoty within 5 years.
 Installments are spread over 400 thousand złoty every quarter.

-Ruch started the 2017–2018 season in Nice I liga with a 6 point deduction for unpaid debts.
-After a disastrous season in which the Blues suffered heavy defeats: 0:6 in a home match against Pogoń Siedlce (on the club's 98th anniversary); 1:6 in an away game against Miedź Legnica and a 0:6 in the away game against Wigry Suwałki, the club finished last in the league, being 11 points off the play-off place, which resulted in the first relegation to the third level in Ruch's history.
+Ruch started the 2017–18 season in Nice I liga with a six-point deduction for unpaid debts.
+After a disastrous season in which the Blues suffered heavy defeats, including 0–6 in a home match against Pogoń Siedlce on the club's 98th anniversary, a 6–1 away defeat against Miedź Legnica and a 6–0 away loss to Wigry Suwałki, the club finished last in the league, being 11 points off the play-off place, which resulted in the first relegation to the third level in Ruch's history.

-Ruch ended the 2018–2019 season in the II liga in last place, 8 points off of safety.
+Ruch ended the 2018–19 season in the II liga in last place, eight points off of safety.
 It was the third season in a row in which the Blues were relegated from last place in the table.

-In 2020–2021 Ruch dominated group III of the III liga and were promoted to the II liga, 11 points ahead of second placed Polonia Bytom.
+In 2020–21, Ruch dominated group III of the III liga and were promoted to the II liga, 11 points ahead of second placed Polonia Bytom.

-Ruch finished the 2021–22 season in 3rd place which meant they qualified for the promotion play-offs.
-In the semi-finals the team had to face Radunia Stężyca, which they beat 1–0 with a goal from Daniel Szczepan in the 118th minute.
-The final was played in Chorzów, where Ruch faced 5th placed Motor Lublin, on 29 May Ruch won 4–0 and was promoted for the second season in a row, returning to the I liga for the first time since the 2017–18 season.
+Ruch finished the 2021–22 season in third place, qualifying for the promotion play-offs.
+In the semi-finals, the team faced Radunia Stężyca, which they beat 1–0 after a goal from Daniel Szczepan in the 118th minute.
+The final was played in Chorzów, where Ruch faced 5th placed Motor Lublin - on 29 May, Ruch won 4–0 and was promoted for the second season in a row, returning to the I liga for the first time since the 2017–18 season.